 Section 1.
-The Executive Committee shall designate the time and place of the annual meetings and make or cause to have made the arrangements therefor; fill vacancies for any officers for which successors are not provided; approve a budget on or before June 30 of each year; and transact all the business of the Association during the interval between the annual meetings.
+The Executive Committee shall designate the time and place of the annual meetings and make, or cause to have made, the arrangements therefore; fill vacancies for any officers for which successors are not provided; approve a budget on or before June 30 of each year; and transact all the business of the Association during the interval between the annual meetings.
 The Executive Committee shall have the authority to confer Honorary Membership on the basis of merit.
+(Amended June 2, 2015)

 Section 2.
-The Executive Committee may in its discretion contract for the services of an Executive Director to assist the Secretary-Treasurer in his or her duties and to perform such other duties as the Executive Committee may require.
+The Executive Committee may, in its discretion, contract for the services of an Executive Director to assist the Secretary-Treasurer in his or her duties and to perform such other duties as the Executive Committee may require.
 The Executive Director shall report to the Secretary-Treasurer.
 If required to attend the Annual Meeting or any other meetings, the Executive Director shall be compensated for expenses reasonably incurred and proven to the satisfaction of the Executive Committee.
 Reasonable and documented office expenses shall also be paid upon approval of the Executive Committee.
-(Amended September 5, 2003)
+(Amended June 2, 2015)

 Section 1.The President shall, at least ninety (90) days prior to the annual meeting, appoint a nominating committee.
 The committee shall submit nominations for the various offices to be filled.
 Consideration should be given to the geographical locations of the nominees.
 Written notice of the slate of officers shall be provided to the members at least thirty (30) days in advance of the annual meeting.
 (Effective July 1, 1990)

 Section 2.
 Other nominations for any office may be made from the floor by any members.
 Nominations so made and seconded, will be voted upon.

 Section 3.
 The President may appoint a committee of three members to count the ballots and supervise the election.
 (Amended September 5, 2003)